-At time of writing 10 trusts and funds have been identified, of which R3 has contacted five funds that have expressed an interest supporting the project, with one already in committed support (Stewardship Fund).
-This can be further supplemented by fundraising and crowdfunding, including private dinners and events over the course of the renovation.
+At time of writing 13 trusts and funds have been identified as potential sources of funding for the renovation of the property and IOC of R3.
+This will be supplemented by fundraising and crowd-funding including private dinners and events over the course of the renovation.